If you want to get more traffic and sales to your ecommerce website, then on-page SEO is a critical first step.

 How to Develop an Ecommerce SEO Strategy

 Ecommerce SEO might seem like a huge task, especially if you already have a website populated with tons of products.
-Yes, it might take time, but you can speed up the process with an ecommerce SEO strategy.
+Yes, it might take time, but you can speed up the process with a solid strategy.

 - Prioritize pages: Which pages on your site get the most traffic?
 Start with them.
 Additionally, if you want people to focus on a specific or flagship product, optimize for that product first.